q-optimize/c3/README.md

 ### c<sup>3</sup>po for Calibration
-An introduction to calibration using c<sup>3</sup>po can be seen in the jupyter notebook:
+An introduction to calibration using c<sup>3</sup>po to send a list of parameters to an existing experimental framework (Pycqed, Labber) can be seen in the jupyter notebook:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[c3po/c3po/examples/Single_gate_calibration.ipynb](./c3po/examples/Single_gate_calibration.ipynb)

+An example for a more low level implementation with the generation of AWG signals and communication to a experimental setup is found in:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[c3po/c3po/examples/Single_gate_calibration_labview_setup.ipynb](./c3po/examples/Single_gate_calibration_labview_setup.ipynb)

-There, an exemplary code can be seen for calibrating a X-gate in an experimental setup using LabVIEW.
+There, an exemplary code can be seen for calibrating a single qubit X-gate in an experimental setup using LabVIEW.
 It is shown how to specifying a pulse and later on how to theoretically use LabVIEW to communicate with the experiment.